fuzzblob/YoAudio/README.md

 - build by hitting `ctrl + shift + b`
 - the output will be built to `bin/Debug` or `bin/Release`
 	- YoAudio.dll for runtime
 	- YoAudio.pdb for debug symbols
+- if you want a quick and easy sandbox to test stuff in clone the (YoAudioEditor repo)[https://github.com/fuzzblob/YoAudioEditor] into the same folder as this one and build it.

 ### Linux & Mac OS